bitcoin/bitcoin/README.md

 occurring on the node network.
 By making this data available, Bitcoin developers can learn more about node performance, gain operational insight about the network, and the community can be informed about attacks and aberrant behavior in a timely fashion.

+There is a live Grafana dashboard at [statoshi.info](http://statoshi.info)

 License
 -------